pelican-eggs/eggs/bots/discord/discord.py/README.md

-# discord.py generic
+# Discord.py (Generic)
-This egg was designed to allow a user to pull their own python discord bot from a repo.
+This egg was designed to allow a user to pull their own Python Discord bot from a Github repository.

 There is an option to allow a user to upload their own files to run a bot.

-The startup configs and commands may need changing to actually function properly.
+#### Note: The startup configs and commands may need changing to actually function properly.